ryan4yin/thiscute.world/content/posts/expirence-of-vault/index.md

   # Enables a headless service to be used by the Vault Statefulset
   service:
     enabled: true
-    # clusterIP controls whether a Cluster IP address is attached to the
-    # Vault service within Kubernetes.
-By default the Vault service will
-    # be given a Cluster IP address, set to None to disable.
-When disabled
-    # Kubernetes will create a "headless" service.
-Headless services can be
-    # used to communicate with pods directly through DNS instead of a round robin
-    # load balancer.
-    # clusterIP: None

-    # Configures the service type for the main Vault service.
-Can be ClusterIP
-    # or NodePort.
-    #type: ClusterIP

-    # If type is set to "NodePort", a specific nodePort value can be configured,
-    # will be random if left blank.
-    #nodePort: 30000

     # Port on which Vault server is listening
     port: 8200
     # Target port to which the service should be mapped to